nathan-tw/rate-limiter/Readme.md

 # Rate limiter

-According to the assignment description, I assume our goal is to restrict requests for an HTTP API server.
-In this case, I am using Gin as the framework to simulate the API server.

 There are various methods to implement a rate limiter.
 Here, I have devised two solutions.
 First, set up a rate-limiting middleware for routing.
 Second, establish a proxy, such as Nginx.

 I have only implemented a middleware, as configuring both solutions would be resource-intensive for me.
 Implementing a middleware can be more challenging than configuring plugins like Nginx, Envoy, and Kong, so I prefer to take on the more difficult task.